job/aggregate6/README.md

 aggregate6
 ==========

-aggregate6 will compress an unsorted list of IPv6 prefixes.
+aggregate6 will compress an unsorted list of IP (both IPv4 and IPv6) prefixes.

 DESCRIPTION
 -----------